 Tom Christopher has extensive experience in employment and labor law, including the restrictive covenant and confidential information area.
 He has litigated multi-party, class action, collective action and individual cases in over 30 states and successfully defended employers in a wide variety of discrimination, harassment, wage and hour and wrongful discharge cases.
 He regularly advises clients in connection with restrictive covenant and confidential information matters, privacy issues, and international labor and employment law issues.

 Mr. Christopher has been recognized in The Best Lawyers in America® for Labor & Employment Law.
 He was named a Georgia "Super Lawyer" in the area of Employment & Labor by Super Lawyers magazine.
-He is listed in the 2018 and the nine years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Labor & Employment Law.
+He is listed in the 2020 and the 11 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Labor & Employment Law.
 Mr. Christopher was recognized by The International Who's Who of Business Lawyers in 2013 and 2014 for Management Labor & Employment.
 In 2015, he was recommended by Legal 500 US for Trade Secrets Litigation.
 Mr. Christopher is AV® rated by Martindale-Hubbell*.

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.